wathne/dat320-2023-labs/lab1/README.md

 through remote access; see below for more information about this.
 All necessary software for this course should be installed on these machines.

-Some of the assignments includes a networking part, requiring you to run your code on several machines.
-This can be conveniently done using the machines mentioned above.
-To be able to log into these machines you will need an account on the Unix system.

-For more rapid testing, you may also run networking code from different ports on your local machine, i.e. `localhost`.

 ### Task: Sign up for Unix Account - Do It Now

 Some of you may already have done this one: